 To search for target languages easily when navigation is in English only, link labels to translated documents should be made bilingual i.e. in the target language and English.

 The site should also use user friendly URLs (in English), with the language name included in the URL.
 For example: multicultural.vic.gov.au/italian

 The Interpreter symbol was designed to show where someone can ask for language assistance.
 It provides a simple way to help people with low English proficiency access government services.
 The symbol indicates that a person with low English proficiency can ask for help to communicate in their own language.

 This symbol can be used on a website to link to information about accessing or using an interpreter phone service, or other advice about communicating with a department or agency in a language other than English.

 Metadata summarises information about a webpage, MS Word or PDF file.

 The web access model should determine the language that relevant metadata should be in.
-For example:
+For example, for:

-For websites based on the direct access model, metadata should be translated;
+- websites based on the direct access model, metadata should be translated

-For the mediated access model, metadata should be in English; and
+- the mediated access model, metadata should be in English

-For a dual access or a bilingual page, metadata should be provided in both English and the other language.
+- a dual access or a bilingual page, metadata should be provided in both English and the other language